YounesB-McGill/uml-grader/README.md

 ```

 If `showExtras` were run on a sufficiently large dataset, it would yield
-results resembling what we obtained for extra classes and attributes, respectively:
+results resembling what we obtained for extra classes and attributes, respectively (only top results shown here):

 ```json
 {